Joot: Critical reception

 Sify wrote, "The story of Joot is as stale as yesterday's bread, as the plot is clichéd and seen in umpteen mass films in the same genre.
 The first half when the hero comes to the city from a village and gets into a fight with local goons for no fault of his, reminds you of Dhool."
-Visual Dasan of Kalki wrote that for masala films which are known for entertaining audiences, story has always been secondary.
-This film was no exception.
-The director's talent for asking what is next shines through in both visual settings and screenplay.
+Malini Mannath of Chennai Online praised Srikanth for performing his first action oriented role "with the same sincerity and credibility as he had performed his earlier roles" while also praising the fight choreography of Fefsi Vijayan and concluded "He's [Azhagam Perumal] handled love stories (Dumm Dumm Dumm) earlier, and now Azhagam Perumal proves that he can handle an action film too with equal conviction.
+Only if there hadn't been a sense of deja vu throughout!".
+Visual Dasan of Kalki wrote that for masala films which are known for entertaining audiences, story has always been secondary, and this film was no exception.
+He said the director's talent for asking what is next shines through in both visual settings and screenplay.